samanta-anupam/pheno-predictor/README.txt

     pip install matplotlib.pyplot
     pip install numpy
     pip install xgboost
-2. The model evaluation code can be run from the Jupyter Nodebook- Model+Evaluation.ipynb
+2. The model evaluation code can be run from the Jupyter Notebook- Model+Evaluation.ipynb
-3. Make the following changes in the Model+Evaluation.ipynb- Change TEST_PATH to folders containging test file Change CSV_PATH to point to the CSV_FILES
+3. Make the following changes in the Model+Evaluation.ipynb- Change TEST_PATH to folders containing test files Change CSV_PATH to point to the CSV_FILES
 4. Run the cells of the notebook